alephium/docs/docs/5min-overview.md

 ---

-## 🏋️‍♀️ Our team
+## Our team

-The core team counts 14 members.
-9 are tech team members and the remaining 5 are part of the operations team.
+The core team counts 17 members.
+10 are tech team members and the remaining 7 are part of the operations team.
 Come say hello on Discord!

-[@ChengWang#1571](https://twitter.com/wachmc) 🛠 is our founder, core dev, double PhD dropout in Math & CS, grand wizard of Alephium, working from Lausanne, Switzerland 🇨🇭
+[@ChengWang#1571] 🛠 is our founder, core dev, double PhD dropout in Math & CS, grand wizard of Alephium, working from Lausanne, Switzerland 🇨🇭

-[@s0ukie#8277](https://twitter.com/s0ukie) ⚙️ is our Chief of Staff, without whom nothing moves, previously @Lykke and @Bestmile.
+[@s0ukie#8277] ⚙️ is our COO, without whom nothing moves, previously @Lykke and @Bestmile.
 Working from Zürich, Switzerland 🇨🇭

-[@setto#4764](http://twitter.com/heptazoid) 🕹 is our community magician !
+[@setto#4764] 🕹 is our community magician !
 Creative, attentive and a constant presence on our Discord & Telegram, working from Sweden 🇸🇪

 Meet the rest of the team on our [website][website] or on [Linkedin](https://www.linkedin.com/company/alephium/people/).

 ---

-## 🎯 Meet us, join us, talk to us!
+## 🎯 Join the Alephium Community!

-### Talk with us
+### Talk

 - [Discord][discord]
 - [Telegram][telegram]
 - [Reddit][reddit]

-### Connect with us
+### Connect

 - [Twitter][twitter]
 - [LinkedIn][linkedin]